IchHabRecht/filefill/README.md

 Filefill fetches missing files from one or multiple remote servers to ensure you have all the files you need for the new system.

+Once the configuration is setup, fetching can be triggered by loading a page with missing files in the frontend.

 The extension requires the usage of FAL api to fetch missing files.
 Files are stored directly in the (local) storage folder (e.g. fileadmin).
 You can re-run filefill at any time by deleting the local files in the storage folder.